microsoft/vscode-python/uitests/README.md

     -   An even better way, is to use the VSC api to update the settings (via the bootstrap API) or edit the settings file directly through the UI.
     -   Updating settings through the editor (by editing the `settings.json` file directly is not easy, as its not easy to update/remove settings).
     -   Using the API we can easily determine when VSC is aware of the changes (basically when API completes, VSC is aware of the new settings).
+    -   (This is made possible by writing the settings to be updated into `settingsToUpdate.txt`, and letting the bootstrap extension read that file and update the VSC settings using the VSC API).

 ## Files & Folders